powsybl/pypowsybl/docs/reference/flowdecomposition.rst

 Run a flow decomposition
 ------------------------

+The general idea of this API is to create a decomposition object.
+Then, you can define contingencies if necessary.
+Then, you can define XNE and XNEC.
+XNEC definition requires pre-defined contingencies.
+Finally, you can run the flow decomposition with some flow decomposition and/or load flow parameters.

-You can run a flow decomposition using the following methods:
+To do so, you can use the following methods:

 .. autosummary::
    :nosignatures:
    :toctree: api/

     create_decomposition
+    FlowDecomposition.add_single_element_contingencies
+    FlowDecomposition.add_multiple_elements_contingency
+    FlowDecomposition.add_monitored_elements
     FlowDecomposition.add_precontingency_monitored_elements
+    FlowDecomposition.add_postcontingency_monitored_elements
     FlowDecomposition.run

 Parameters
 ----------